parse "BS(BB);Y(B(CS)(B(B(C(BB:)))C));" == "``BS`BB;`Y``B`CS``B`B`C``BB:C;"

 Our first compiler converts parenthesized combinatory logic terms to ION assembly.
 For example:

-We assume the input is valid and contains no numbers in parentheses or
+We assume the input is valid and uses @

 to refer to previous terms and #